 Iowa 'Split Decision' Ominous Sign For Romney As Gingrich Gains Ground

-With the South Carolina primary just two days away, Mitt Romney woke up to some troubling news.
-The Iowa Republican Party seemed poised to revisit his Jan.
+With the South Carolina primary just two days away, Mitt Romney woke up to some troubling news on Thursday: The Iowa Republican Party revisited his Jan.
 3 victory in the caucuses.

-As our colleagues at The Two-Way note, the Des Moines Register is reporting that party officials will announce that a final count of the votes actually puts Rick Santorum ahead by 34 votes.
-Because some of results from eight precincts are missing, the Iowa GOP is expected to declare the outcome "a split decision."
+Party officials announced that a final certification of the votes actually put Rick Santorum ahead by 34 votes.
+Because some of the results from eight precincts are missing, the Iowa GOP declared the outcome a split decision.

 The announcement may do little to help the fortunes of Santorum, who never seemed to capitalize on his strong Iowa showing and is now battling for third or fourth place in South Carolina.

 But it could have big implications for Romney.
 The Iowa "tie" does nothing to burnish the mantle of inevitability that Romney was counting on heading into this weekend's vote.
 It also means the media won't be able to declare him a rarity among GOP candidates: a front-runner who swept the first three nominating contests.
 (At least not without adding a big asterisk.)
 And that won't help his quest to wrap up the GOP nomination as quickly as possible.

 Thursday morning, Romney also had to contend with new polls like this one from Politico that suggest Newt Gingrich is gaining ground on him in South Carolina.
 While Romney still leads Gingrich, 37 percent to 30 percent, Politico says Gingrich "has momentum."
 As James Hohmann reports: